lorthos/ednstore/doc/intro.md

 # Introduction to cljtable
 - Writes Are sequential and single threaded
-- All writes are done against an active segment
+- All writes are done against the active segment
 - Active segment is finalized after some predicate holds true
 - There is one Active Segment and zero or more Read Only segments at a given time
 - All segment have in memory key-offset indexes
 - During writes, indexes are maintained
 - After restart, indexes are re-created in memory
 - Uses Nio for writes
-- Uses nippy for serializatioon
+- Uses nippy for serialization
 -- TODO make pluggable
 - Uses Disk for writes
 -- TODO make pluggable, support offheap